ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 These changes make the local values (`r` and `g`) stay available until after the call has returned.

-Note that values which are regional rather than purely local (that is, local values that were passed into this region from outside) may be used in tail calls, as the early closing of the region does not affect them:
+Note that values which are outer-local (see "Nested regions") may be used in tail calls, as the early closing of the region does not affect them:

 ```ocaml